christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 The algorithms used in this code section are Multinomial & Bernoulli Naive Bayes, logistic regression, XGBoost and a support vector classifier[30].
 Later on I will only explain the algorithms that return the most favorable results on our weighted F1 metric.

-In order to use GloVe weighted TF-IDF and count vectorizer embeddings on the `ExtraTreeClassifier`, we'll need to tap into some syntactic sugar['] and define custom TF-IDF and count vectorizer classes and methods.
+In order to use GloVe weighted TF-IDF and count vectorizer embeddings on the `ExtraTreeClassifier`, we'll need to tap into some syntactic sugar and define custom TF-IDF and count vectorizer classes and methods.

 `CountVectorizerEmbeddings`...